-This time of year here in the UK we have to deal with a lot of rain and MUD - even a short walk will leave you and your whippet caked in mud and suitably soggy.
-Washing your dog's coat or jumper every single day isn’t best practice, not only for the longevity of the item but it’s not practical when you will return from the next day’s walk filthy all over again.
+Wet weather brings with it mud - even a short walk will leave you and your whippet caked in mud and suitably soggy.
+Washing your dog's coat or jumper every single day isn’t best practice, not only for the longevity of the item but it’s not practical when you'll only return from the next day’s walk filthy all over again.

 So, here are a few tips about caring for your whippets wardrobe that I have gained along the way with two mucky pups!

 Our fleece jumpers are the most used items in our household and I’m sure it’s the same for you as they’re so versatile.
-When your fleece jumper or blanket arrives, it feels so plush and soft and to maintain that softness as much as the fabric allows there are a few things that you can do:
+When your fleece jumper or gilet arrives, it feels really plush and soft and to maintain that softness as much as the fabric allows there are a few things that you can do:

 Top Tip – if your whippet has coated the jumper in really smelly stuff, a soak and gentle scrub before the machine wash in your non bio detergent will get it clean for the next walk.

-Our washable styles are: Be Seen Hi Vis, Canterbury, Dorset, Norwich, Yorkshire, Hoxton, Shoreditch and Richmond.
+Our washable styles are: Be Seen, Norwich, Canterbury, Whitstable, Shoreditch and Hoxton.
 Treat these coats the same way as our fleece jumpers in terms of care, the key product being a non bio detergent.
 The Shoreditch and the Hoxton are made from beautifully soft moleskin which is washable and you can even tumble dry it but I don’t advise this coat if you have a serious roller as the way the fabric is woven makes it harder for dirt and stains to come out and it might get stubbornly creased if washed too often.
+They are both ideal for Slowing Seniors.

-Our wax styles are: Wiltshire, Norfolk, and Cumbria.
-Wax cotton is a beautiful, practical, long lasting fabric but it’s not one for those of us with hounds who like to roll in the smelliest of substances as they are not suitable for washing.
-A wax coat is perfect for city whippets and oldies who like to plod nicely next to you and caring for wax is actually pretty easy;
+We have one wax cotton coat in the range, our classic Wiltshire Coat.
+Wax cotton is a beautiful, practical, long lasting fabric.
+It's warm and windproof but not ideal for whippets who love to roll in smelly stuff as this wax cotton can't be thrown in the washing machine.
+A wax coat is perfect for city whippets and oldies who like to plod nicely next to you and caring for wax is actually pretty easy.

-Styles include: Carlisle, Chester, Chester Light and Cardiff.
-These coats absolutely changed our lives and our business!
-Whippets are not lovers of the rain but inevitably at some point you will be caught out by a shower.
-Most walks it’s wise to be ready for all that the British weather can throw at us!
-Having a coat that is easy to fold up and fit in your bag to keep your whippet dry is vital.
+Styles include: Carlisle, Chester, Chester Light, Cardiff and the Munro.
+Whippets are not lovers of the rain and need to be protected from the rain on wet walks.
+They are light weight enough to pack for changeable weather when out on adventures.
+Having a coat that is easy to fold up and fits in your bag is vital.
 To care for your wondrous whip-it-away coats you need to do the following;

 If you have the Chester Mac with the fleece panel underneath brushing off any mud will help go longer between washes.